qchiujunhao/galaxy-mcp/README.md

 # Galaxy MCP Server

-This project provides Model Context Protocol (MCP) servers for interacting with the Galaxy bioinformatics platform.
+This project provides a Model Context Protocol (MCP) server for interacting with the Galaxy bioinformatics platform.
 It enables AI assistants and other clients to connect to Galaxy instances, search and execute tools, manage workflows, and access other features of the Galaxy ecosystem.

-## Project Structure
+## Project Overview

-This repository contains two independent implementations:

-- **[TypeScript Implementation](mcp-server-galaxy-ts/README.md)**: A Node.js-based MCP server
-- **[Python Implementation](mcp-server-galaxy-py/README.md)**: A Python-based MCP server

-Both implementations provide similar functionality but may have slightly different feature sets or interfaces.
+This repository contains a Python-based MCP server implementation that provides comprehensive integration with Galaxy's API through BioBlend.

+Note: There is also a work-in-progress TypeScript implementation available in a separate branch of this repository.

 ## Key Features